AY2425S2-CS2113-T11b-4/tp/docs/basudeb2005.md

 ### Contributions to the Developer Guide

 - Added documentation for the core application structure
-- Added documentation for the appointment management system
 - Added documentation for the prescription management features, including Use cases for adding, viewing, and generating prescriptions, Manual testing instructions for prescription management, and User stories related to prescription functionality.

 ### Contributions to team-based tasks

 - Set up the initial application architecture that the team built upon
-- Integrated the prescription management subsystem with the existing patient management system
-- Ensured compatibility of prescription commands with the overall command parsing structure
+- Integrated the prescription management subsystem with the existing patient management system  and ensured compatibility of prescription commands with the overall parsing structure
-- Collaborated on refining the storage mechanisms to handle multiple data types

 ### Features I'm proud of